youknowhu/Hippocampus/README.md

 Hippocampus was inspired by [Hipcamp](https://www.hipcamp.com/).
 Using Hippocampus, you can find awesome campsites and glampsites around the U.S. I chose to build Hippocampus because I love the outdoors, camping, and visiting national parks and I wanted to share the beautiful places I have been and hope to go.

-Hippocampus utilizes Rails/PostgreSQL backend and React/Redux frontend.Hippocampus was built in two weeks, but I plan to continue iterating on this website.
+Hippocampus utilizes Rails/PostgreSQL backend and React/Redux frontend.
+Hippocampus was built in two weeks, but I plan to continue iterating on this website.

 Planning Documents: [Hippocampus Wiki](https://github.com/youknowhu/Hippocampus/wiki)